rednaks/vim-licenceAdd/README.md

 ## Install

-To install you can just clone or download the source code and extract into your `.vim` folder.
+To install you can just clone or download the source code and extract into your `.vim/bundle/` folder.
-But the recommended way to install autoHEADER is through [vundle](https://github.com/gmarik/vundle).
-Just add the following line into your `.vimrc` :

-    Bundle 'shanzi/autoHEADER'     "autoHEADER

-And then run command `:BundleInstall`
+You should have [Pathogen](https://github.com/tpope/vim-pathogen) installed.

 ## Usage